-The School would inform the Police and relevant parents about any illegal drugs related incidents.
+The School will inform the Police and relevant parents about any illegal drug-related incidents.

-The Governing Body has a formal policy that any student who brings any illegal drugs on to School premises, other than those used for medical purposes, could be liable to permanent exclusion.
+The Governing Body has a formal policy that any student who brings any illegal drugs onto School premises, other than those used for medical purposes, could be liable to permanent exclusion.

-Regarding the welfare of staff, the School will follow the Essex County Council guidelines on Drug and Alcohol Misuse as a part of its Health and Safety Policy and as stated in the School Staff Code of Conduct, which is designed to reduce to a minimum the possible effects of substance misuse on the user, other employees and the environment.
+Regarding the welfare of staff and as stated in the Staff Code of Conduct, the School will follow the Essex County Council Policy on Drug and Alcohol Misuse as a part of its Health and Safety Policy which is designed to reduce to a minimum the possible effects of substance misuse on the user, other employees and the environment.

-The School will follow guidelines from the 2012 DfE and ACPO Drug Advice for schools document (p6) when taking temporary possession of suspected controlled substances.
+The School will follow guidelines from the 2012 DfE and ACPO Drug Advice for Schools document (p6) when taking temporary possession of suspected controlled substances.

-This policy should be used in conjunction with the Safeguarding, Health and Safety and Trips policies.
+This policy should be used in conjunction with the Safeguarding, Health and Safety and Educational Visits policies.

-The designated senior member of staff with responsibility for drug issues in School is the Designated Safeguarding Lead.
+The designated senior member of staff with responsibility for drug issues in school is the Designated Safeguarding Lead.